 Why You Should Tip Your Boat Captain

 Secondly, as mentioned, the tip is a way to show appreciation of the quality of service.
-Even inexperienced people can tell a rushed service from a really good one and it is said that no good deed should go unnoticed.
+Even inexperienced people can tell a rushed service from a really good one, and it is said that no good deed should go unnoticed.
 People in this industry are usually devoted to ensuring their customers get the best possible service.
 Here’s what boat crew members say about tipping.
 You can always feel when someone is genuinely giving their best, so you can enjoy your boating summer vacation the most.

 Recognizing a Good Service With a Tip

 These extra things can be small, like giving you an honest drink recommendation or a tip on where to go for a nice meal among boat up bars.
-They can be bigger things like taking extra care on all the allergies, likes and dislikes in food preparation, and personalized service on a more individual level.
+They can be bigger things like taking extra care of all the allergies, likes, and dislikes in food preparation and personalized service on a more individual level.
 You can tell that the captain is giving his all when he changes the routes to give you a little something extra or to show you some natural wonders like potential whale watching, a secluded location, or “the best” fishing or diving locations.
 This is in no way an expansive list, but it is a good indicator to give you a feel of what constitutes as a better service.

 Boat Captain Tipping Etiquette

-It is a good idea to look into tipping customs in the specific country where you rent a boat with a captain.
+It is good to look into tipping customs in the specific country where you rent a boat with a captain.
 Also, while asking the crew members on tipping etiquette may create awkward situations, discussing it with the captain is perfectly fine.
 In fact, it is always a good idea to double-check the plan and expenses with the captain before the trip.
 And yes, it is a good opportunity to discuss the proper tipping etiquette.
-Usually, if the service was fine people leave 5-10% of the whole price as a tip, but the more effort they put and the better quality of service, the appropriate tip can go as high as 20%.
+Usually, if the service was fine, people leave 5-10% of the whole price as a tip, but the more effort they put in and the better quality of service, the appropriate tip can go as high as 20%.